Faizulkarim/DemoChat/README.md

 ## Features ✨
 - **Real-time Messaging**: Messages are updated in real-time using Firestore's `addSnapshotListener`.
-- **Local Notifications**: Receives local notifications for new messages from other users.
-- **Automatic Scrolling**: Automatically scrolls to the latest message.
 - **Firestore Integration**: Messages are stored and retrieved from Firestore.
-- **Avoids Notification on Own Messages**: No notifications are triggered for messages sent by the current user.

 ## Screenshots